 What Is The Treatment?

 Strict lid hygiene is very important when it comes to the treatment of blepharitis.
-The following regimen may be useful:
+Warm compresses and eyelid scrubs may be useful:

 Persons Over Age 50 Should See An Eye Care Professional Every 2 years.

 Schedule your appointment today.
 Drs.
 Campbell, Cunningham, Taylor and Haun are standing by ready to offer personal care and state-of-the-art technology.

 Our offices in Knoxville, Farragut, Hardin Valley, Maryville and Sevierville are ready to help.
 For an appointment, call (865) 584-0905.